Cathedral Community Cares (CCC)

 Donations

 The Clothing Closet accepts gently used, freshly laundered clothes.
 Due to the COVID-19 pandemic, clothes MUST be laundered before donating.
-Right now, the Closet is accepting Fall/Winter clothing, shoes, accessories, and coats only.
+The Closet will stop collecting winter clothing as of March 1st.
+We will be accepting spring and summer clothing starting march 15th.

 Drop-off Hours